Greek Chicken Meatball Gyros

 • Vegetables – Red onion, mixed greens, and cucumber provide a crunchy texture and fresh flavor.

-• Tzatziki sauce This cool and creamy condiment is the perfect sauce for our Greek chicken meatball gyros.
+• Tzatziki sauce This cool and creamy condiment is perfect for our Greek chicken meatball gyros.

 Other proteins

-The most traditional protein used in a meatball gyro is lamb, so feel free to use that if you’d like.
+Lamb is the most traditional protein used in a meatball gyro, so feel free to use that if you’d like.

 These Greek chicken meatball gyros are a lighter version of their traditional counterpart.